Syntropysoft/sintrojs/docs/TINYTEST.md

 **Benefits:**
 - ✅ Define route and test in one place
-- ✅ Same syntax as TinyApi
+- ✅ Same syntax as SyntroJS
 - ✅ Type-safe (TypeScript infers types from Zod)
 - ✅ Clean, minimal syntax
 - ✅ Auto-starts server on random port